EGrunzke/custom-hugo-park/content/blog/2023-06-04-edora-park.md

 ---
 N﻿ext up is Edora Park.
 There is a great part of Spring Creek flowing through the park and is fun for kiddos to explore.

-The bathrooms are far along the baseball diamonds.
+The bathrooms are far, along the baseball diamonds.